Master the Fine Art of Receiving and Giving Criticism

 Criticism means the act or an instance of making an unfavorable or severe judgment or comment.
 I don’t like receiving it and I feel arrogant thinking it.
 When the severity of the judgment or comment reaches the point of name calling, insults or put-downs it has crossed into verbal and emotional abuse.

-These points are particularly true for high achievers.
-Harsh criticism does not improve people’s work performance!
+This point is particularly true for high achievers.
+Harsh criticism does not improve their work performance!
 It distracts, weakens focus and creates resentment.
 However, if you are in a position where you are required to give criticism and/or feedback, consider reading my post, How to Deliver Useful Information when Giving Feedback.

 - Many people have walked away feeling crushed, ruined, shut down, cut off at the knees, humbled, humiliated, or plain cheesed off after receiving so-called constructive criticism.